 Consumer Unit and Fuse Board Replacements

-Also known as a fuse board, your consumer unit is a convenient enclosure which houses switches and circuit boxes designed to distribute and control electricity around your home or business.
+The electrical consumer unit (more commonly known as a fuse board) is the device which houses the switches and circuit boxes which control the flow of power around your home or business.

 I have an old fuse board; do I need to have it replaced?

-No, you’re okay on that front.
-If you have an old consumer unit that’s showing no signs of damage, it won’t need be replaced.
-Although, if you plan to make some changes – such as adding more sockets or lighting – it may need to be replaced to allow for more circuits and to include RCD protection.
+Not necessarily.
+If you have an old consumer unit that’s showing no signs of damage, it won’t need to be replaced.
+However, if you plan to make changes – such as adding more sockets or lighting – it may need to be replaced to allow for more circuits and to include RCD protection.